bezebee/Git-Collaborative/README.md

+*"How did this happen?"*, says Sam on a regular basis!

 # Collaborative Input
 - Fill out Date, Username and a short Comment on this experience, and proceed with submitting the PR